dasroy/shinyMolar/README.md

 shinyMolaR()
 ```

+By default the application will be launch in a browser (which is
-Now copy and open the URL from your console to browser.
+required), otherwise copy and open the URL from your console to browser.

 ![](Screenshot_shinyMolaR.png)